M64GitHub/libtsprites/README.md

 # libtsprites
 C++ library for truecolor unicode terminal sprites, effects, and animations.
+2.5D parallax rendering engine.
 Blazingly fast!
 No dependencies.
 Ideal for terminal games, or just more interesting user interfaces.

 The intention is to create a library for visual expression on `state of the art`, `fast` `terminals`.